jennifermulroy/07-SQL/README.md

 ![credit_card_2](Images/max_credit_card_less_than_2.png)

---What are the top 5 merchants prone to being hacked using small transactions?
+#### What are the top 5 merchants prone to being hacked using small transactions?

 I searched for the number of transactions under $2.00 by merchant name and compiled the top 5 merchants with the largest number of small transactions.